-Nicola and Warrick aim to create one of the best restaurants in an Australian Country Pub and wine tasting destinations in Australia.
+Nicola and Warrick aim to create one of the best restaurants in an Australian Country Pub and a wine tasting destination.
 An integrated food and hospitality business from farm to plate…and back again… by growing all of the vegetable, fruit and salad leaves at Penobscot Farm, and returning waste back through compost.

 “We aim to transform Watervale and in doing so the Clare Valley into one of the most desirable tourist destinations in Australia.
 The key is how we intend to do this.
 We want to bring the community along with us, providing a hub of local interaction, opportunities for suppliers, employment and career growth.”

 In the development stage of our business we will focus on the highest quality outcome in the mid to long term.
 We are investing to create an amazing spaces and a unique environment people will want to enjoy – whether as customer, supplier or staff member.

 An eco-system refers to both the ecological system, and also the economy in which we operate.
 These notions are not in conflict.
 You need economic sustainability in order to fund sustainable ecological practice.